Overview

 - use your keyboard’s down arrow or page down key.

 - use your mouse to scroll down, just as you would with any other web page.
 As you scroll down, Broadstripes dynamically loads additional records as you reach the end of your search results.
-The contact count under the Search Results heading updates as more records load (for instance “Showing 1-20 of 106” will change to “Showing 1-40 of 106”) so you can always know the total number of contacts being displayed.
+The page range beside the result count updates as more records load (for instance “Records 1-20” will change to “Records 1-40”) so you can always see which records are currently displayed.
 To turn off infinite scrolling and navigate page by page instead, use the Infinite scroll toggle in the search controls bar.
-You can keep the header information visible even as you scroll down the search results by clicking the “magic header” button.
-This will “lock” the labels in place at the top of the page.
+You can keep the header information visible even as you scroll down the search results by clicking the lock header button () in the checkbox column at the top left of the results table.
+This will “lock” the column headers and toolbar in place at the top of the page.

 Paging through results